JasperWi/Explainable-KD-CNN/README.md

     - `--output_folder`: Path to the output folder.
 (Default: './output')
     - `--num_models`: Number of models to evaluate.
 (Default: 5)

+## Acknowledgements

+The procedure for knowledge distillation is adopted from the code of the paper by Hinton et al. [1].
+Their original implemenation can be found under [https://github.com/labmlai/annotated_deep_learning_paper_implementations/tree/master/labml_nn/distillation](this link).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## References

+<a id="1">[1]</a>
+Hinton, G., Vinyals, O., & Dean, J. (2015).
+Distilling the Knowledge in a Neural Network. arXiv preprint arXiv:1503.02531.